 - Requests for false or misleading documentation.

 If you become aware of any of these situations or others that suggest the possibility of improper payments, it does not necessarily mean that improper conduct is underway; however, they cannot be ignored.
 The existence of a red flag requires further inquiry and the entering into or continuing of a relationship with a third party where a red flag has been identified must be carefully considered.
-If you have any doubts, consult with the CEO, CFO, or your Sales Manager.
+If you have any doubts, consult with the CEO and/or VP Finance.

 A gift is anything that is given and received without the giver receiving or expecting to receive anything in return in the future or intending to create a sense of obligation on the part of the recipient.